 The notable causes of macular degeneration are:

-- Genetics: people with a family history of the condition
+- Genetics – Individuals with a family history of AMD

 - Poor nutrition

-For now, no known cure for macular degeneration exists.
-However, there are certain lifestyle changes that can help manage the condition or slow down its progression.
-This includes a healthy diet, smoking cessation, and regular exercise.
-Patients should also protect their eyes from direct sunlight exposure or UV rays by wearing UV-blocking sunglasses.
+For now, no known cure exists for macular degeneration.
+However, there are certain lifestyle changes that can help manage the condition and slow down the progression.
+These lifestyle changes include dieting, avoiding smoking, and regular exercises.
+Patients should also protect their eyes from direct sunlight exposure or UV rays.

-At Low Vision Optometry of Southern California, we’re committed to changing the lives of our patients with macular degeneration by providing them with effective tools to live well.
-Our goal is to help them get back to doing the things they enjoy every day.
+At Low Vision Optometry of Southern California, we’re committed to changing the lives of patients with macular degeneration by giving them the right tools to live an independent, high quality of life.
+Our goal is to help our patients get back to doing the things they enjoy every day.

-To do that, we offer macular degeneration patients with various low vision aids and glasses that can help enhance and optimize their remaining vision.
-These personalized vision aids include bioptic telescopic glasses, low vision magnifying reading glasses, and other customized, prescription binoculars or telescopes.
-This enables patients to live a quality life and continue doing the everyday activities that they enjoy.
+To do that, we offer AMD patients several low vision aids and glasses that can help enhance and optimize their remaining vision.
+We provide patients with personalized vision aids including bioptic telescopic glasses, low vision magnifying reading glasses, and other customized, prescription binoculars or telescopes.
+With these aids, patients can live a quality life and carry out other activities just like people with normal vision.

 Contact Us Today

 If you have been diagnosed with macular degeneration, there is still hope for you.
-Contact us today at Low Vision Optometry of Southern California, and Dr. Richard Shuldiner will carry out a comprehensive eye exam to determine your eye condition and discuss your options.
-If you are diagnosed with macular degeneration, we will provide you with personalized low vision glasses and other aids to help you make the most of your remaining vision.
+Contact us today at Low Vision Optometry of Southern California.
+Our low vision doctor, Dr. Richard Shuldiner will be available to speak with you and discuss your options.
+We will carry out a comprehensive eye exam to determine your eye condition.
+If you are diagnosed with AMD, we will provide you with personalized low vision glasses.